-Whangārei at risk of looking lawless after weekend brawl: Judge
+Town at risk of looking lawless after weekend brawl - judge

 Two men arrested at the scene appeared before Judge Gene Tomlinson in Whangārei District Court today.

-Kalani John Petera, 25, admitted driving through a police cordon with a carload of mates to weigh back in the on the fight as police tried to get it under control.
+Kalani John Petera, 25, admitted driving through a police cordon with a carload of mates to weigh back in on the fight as police tried to get it under control.
 He stopped his vehicle in the middle of the road and then got out with his mates – some of who were armed with weapons.

 The court was told Petera was not directly involved in any ensuing violence but he stood yelling abuse at the police and the public and inciting associates to continue fighting.